svitaly/nvimconfig/README.md

 ## Preffered font settings

-Use fonds that are patched with nerd font icons.
+Use fonts that are patched with nerd font icons.
 Link for reference [Nerd Fonds](https://www.nerdfonts.com/font-downloads)

 On Mac OS install: